 Hanes agrees.
 “If I run into a question, I’ll see if I can figure it out on my own, but I know that at any time I can just call in to HCSS and they’ll just get right on a live session and walk me through,” Hanes says.
 “They are patient, because I’ll tell them I want to take notes on how to do it for myself next time.
 When I say that, they’ll follow up after the call with an e-mail providing me with their own notes on how to do it.
 They go the extra mile to make sure you know what you’re doing.”

 Founded in 1986, HCSS is a leader in construction software and mobile applications solutions for the heavy civil, transportation, and utility industries.
-More than 80,000 professionals—including 45 of the ENR Top 50 Heavy Civil Contractors—use HCSS software to improve their proficiency at estimating, job management, resource management, safety and equipment management.
-In addition to high-quality software, for which it offers a 100% money-back guarantee, HCSS is known for providing world-class customer service with professional implementation planning, ongoing training, and 24/7 instant support, 365 days a year.
+More than 80,000 professionals—including 44 of the ENR Top 50 Heavy Civil Contractors—use HCSS software to improve their proficiency at estimating, job management, resource management, safety and equipment management.
+In addition to high-quality software, HCSS is known for providing world-class customer service with professional implementation planning, ongoing training, and 24/7 instant support, 365 days a year.